 There is only one religion, though there are a hundred versions of it.
-All religions have some basic guidelines that define about their morality and behaviour.
+All religions have some basic guidelines that define their morality and behavior.
 The Five Precepts of Buddhism are the most important rules and these have been defined by Buddha himself.

 - No Killing: Respect for life

 - No Stealing: Respect for others’ Property

 - No Sexual Misconduct: Respect for our Pure Nature